Mayflower: Arrival in America

-It was before setting anchor that the male Pilgrims and non-Pilgrim passengers (whom members of the congregation referred to as "Strangers") drew up and signed the Mayflower Compact.
-Among the resolutions in the Compact were those establishing legal order and meant to quell increasing strife within the ranks.
-Myles Standish was selected to make sure the rules were obeyed, as there was a consensus that discipline would need to be enforced to ensure the survival of the planned colony.
-Once they agreed to settle and build a self-governing community, they came ashore.
+It was before setting anchor that the male Pilgrims and non-Pilgrim passengers (whom the Pilgrims called "strangers") wrote and signed the Mayflower Compact.
+Among the resolutions in the compact were those establishing legal order meant to quell increasing strife within the ranks.
+Myles Standish was selected to ensure that the rules were obeyed, as there was a consensus that discipline must be enforced to ensure the survival of the planned colony.
+After the men had agreed to settle and build a self-governing community, the passengers disembarked.

-The moment the Pilgrims stepped ashore was described by William Bradford, the second Governor of the Plymouth Colony:
+The moment when the Pilgrims stepped ashore was described by William Bradford, the second governor of the Plymouth Colony:

 Being thus arrived in a good harbor and brought safe to land, they fell upon their knees and blessed the God of heaven, who had brought them over the vast and furious ocean, and delivered them from all the perils and miseries thereof, again to set their feet on the firm and stable earth, their proper element.